 \section{Results}

-\paragraph{Simulation Results} In Figure \ref{fig:simulated} the results of WALINET and LIPNET on simulated data are compared to L2 and HLSVD.
+\paragraph{Simulation Results} In Figure \ref{fig:simulated} the results of LIPNET and WALINET on simulated data are compared to L2 and HLSVD+L2, respectively.
 Evaluation data were created by merging 100,000 simulated metabolite spectra with \textit{in-vivo} water \& lipid signals (for WALINET) or only lipid signals (for LIPNET) extracted from a subject excluded from the training data.
-Representative simulated evaluation spectra contaminated by water \& lipid are shown in Figure \ref{fig:simulated} together with the metabolite spectra obtained by WALINET, LIPNET, and L2.
-Visibly, there is more agreement between ground truth metabolite spectra and the predicted metabolite spectra in the case of WALINET and LIPNET than in the case of L2 regularization.
+Results on evaluation spectra contaminated only by lipid are shown in Figure \ref{fig:simulated}a, and by water \& lipid are shown in Figure \ref{fig:simulated}b.
+We obtained more agreement between ground truth metabolite spectra and the predicted metabolite spectra in the case of LIPNET and WALINET than in the case of L2 and HLSVD+L2 regularization.
 Spectra obtained by L2 regularization tend to show more residual lipid signal and more suppression of the NAA peak compared to WALINET and LIPNET.
 Quantitatively, boxplots of the normalized root mean square error (NRMSE) show that WALINET and LIPNET remove more lipid signal (interquartile NRMSE 0.86\text{\%}-2.69\text{\%}) while preserving more metabolite signal (interquartile NRMSE 0.62\text{\%}-1.45\text{\%}) compared to L2 (lipid interquartile NRMSE 3.68\text{\%}-6.45\text{\%} and metabolite interquartile NRMSE 1.04\text{\%}-4.11\text{\%}).

 \paragraph{\textit{In-vivo} Results} \textit{In-vivo} performance was tested on Cartesian encoded 2D MRSI and ECCENTRIC encoded 3D MRSI data from human volunteers.
 The speed of all methods for nuisance signal removal was timed on \textit{in-vivo} high-resolution 3D MRSI data and showed considerable faster times for WALINET compared to HLSVD+L2, as listed in Table \ref{tab:times}.
 The 2D MRSI was used to test the generalizability of WALINET and LIPNET trained on 3D MRSI data.